tarquin-the-brave/blog/content/posts/_config-reference-with-rust-doc.md

 I've noticed the Rust docs going largely unused as the crate is a binary...

 Perhaps they could fulfil what I'm looking for.
 Rust docs reflect the structure of structures.
-If you're using [`structopt`][structopt] then the tool's config is defined in a Rust structure.
 Rust docs are navigable by following links.
 The source for them is defined in code.
 It's sounding like a strong candidate, on paper at least...